What Does Bumpable Mean in Real Estate?

 Let’s say that you decide to put your home in Vancouver up for sale.
 A few weeks later, you receive an offer on your home from a prospective buyer, whom we’ll refer to as James.
 The offer is in line with the price and terms you wanted; thus, you decide to accept it.
 But, James has an important contingency: he must sell his current home before he can buy your house.

-As a seller, you may not want to wait until James sells his house and would like to consider other offers that may come along.
-As bumpable, you are allowed to accept other offers on your home.
-This makes your home a “bumpable listing,” and James is a “bumpable buyer.”
+As a seller, you may not want to wait until James sells his house and would like to consider other offers that come down the pike.
+While you you have a bumpable listing, you are allowed to accept other offers on your home.
+As a “bumpable listing," James is referred to as a “bumpable buyer.”

 A few days after James puts in his offer, a second person – who we’ll call Sarah – decides to put an offer on your home, too.
 When Sarah puts in her offer, James receives a notification.
 He then has 24 to 72 hours to remove the contingency that he must first sell his house before he can buy your home.
 Here are some scenarios that can play out: